northox/northox.github.io/about/index.md

 #### Pictures

 The pictures in this blog are scenes from my trips and my neighborhood.
-I simply an amateur and still using a simple smartphone.
+They are taken from a simple smartphone.

 Why do I put some total random pictures in a security blog?
 Simply because I feel like it.
 This is one of the very few activities I enjoy aside computer stuff and using my shots as part of my work makes it feel a little more personal and human.